 Were the protests successful?
 The government made no concessions and the protests ended, so it emerged as a clear ‘victor’.

-Similarly, the anti-extradition bill protests of 2019 have been marred by violence on all sides.
+Similarly, the anti-extradition bill protests of 2019-2020 have been marred by the use of violence. vandalism and intimidation.

 The protesters of the Umbrella Movement won nothing.
 However, regarding the people I spoke to—the ones who expressed a desire to be heard—I suppose that to a certain extent, they did succeed.
 For a couple of months, their voices were heard.

-While taking these photos of this graffiti Wall of Fame in Hong Kong, I spoke to a woman who lived nearby and she told me that all the pieces were done during last year’s Mid-Autumn Festival (at the very end of September).
-The usual way of celebrating this festival, also known as the Moon Festival, involves family dinners, lanterns and mooncakes; however, last year many of Hong Kong’s graffiti artists gathered to hold an art jam on the wall of a highway overpass that runs just outside the suburban area of Ma On Shan in the New Territories.
-The location is not difficult to get to but is quite well hidden, so I guess the artists could work uninterrupted.
+Those works were on the side of a highway overpass.
+While taking these photos in 2013, I spoke to a woman who lived nearby and she told me that the pieces were done during the previous year’s Mid-Autumn Festival (at the very end of September).
+The location is well hidden, so the artists could work uninterrupted.
 Some of the visuals, such as the rabbit image, are related to the festival (according to Chinese legend, a rabbit lives on the moon with the moon goddess Chang’e.
-There are around 30 pieces (including wildstyle works) on the wall.
+There were around 30 pieces (including wildstyle works) on the wall.

 To view the following pictures in a slideshow, just click on any of the photos.

-This alley near the Mongkok East MTR station has lots of more elaborate pieces in a variety of styles.
-It’s one of the few places where street art is generally left alone by the authorities (though pieces are painted over by other graffiti artists from time to time).
-It is also home to a fair number of homeless men who live in make shift cardboard shelters and who have a set up a mini-kitchen with a gas stove.
+There is an alley one block to the west of the Mong Kok East MTR station that serves as a kind of ‘wall of fame’ and has lots of elaborate pieces in a variety of styles.
+It’s one of the few places where impromptu street art is generally left alone by the authorities.
+It is also home to a few homeless men who live in make shift cardboard shelters.
 Just around the corner is Argyle street, which is jam-packed with shoppers and tourists.
-It seems that there is an unspoken deal in place: ‘you can do what you want in this lane, just don’t take it outside’.
+It seems that there is an unspoken deal in place: ‘you can do what you want in this lane; just don’t take it outside’.

 The photos in this set are featured in the following video:

-Speaking of ramblings, perhaps the first graffiti artist in Hong Kong was thee self-proclaimed Emperor of Kowloon Tsang Chou-choi, who throughout the 1980s and 1990s painted messages in his distinctive Chinese calligraphy claiming that he was the rightful owner of the entire peninsula.
+Perhaps the first graffiti artist in Hong Kong was thee self-proclaimed Emperor of Kowloon Tsang Chou-choi (en.wikipedia.org/wiki/Tsang_Tsou_Choi), who throughout the 1980s and 1990s painted messages in his distinctive Chinese calligraphy claiming that he was the rightful owner of the entire peninsula.
 At any one time, there were a few hundred of his messages spread around Kowloon.
 He tended to write on government owned walls and utility boxes, perhaps because he viewed the government as the thieves who stole his family’s land.
 He died in 2007, and towards the end of his life was considered an artist, with galleries curating exhibitions of his work.
 However, it took the government a while to realize that his graffiti was part of Hong Kong’s collective memory and by the time they took measure to preserve his work, only three pieces remained.
 These are now sealed in plastic (the easiest to view one is at the Star Ferry Terminal in Tsim Sha Tsui).
-I took the following two pictures mant years ago in Diamond Hill (click on each image for a larger version on Google+).
+I took the following two pictures many years ago in Diamond Hill.

 You can find street art scattered in other areas of Kowloon as well.
 There is some in Kowloon City and quite a few pieces in Kowloon Tong, the latter of which are usually found on walls in the alleys between upscale condominium complexes.
-Kowloon Tong is an unusual area—it features upper-middle class residences (with an emphasis on the ‘upper’), kindergartens, a couple of universities and a lot of small love hotels.
-Other photos in this series were taken in Cheung Sha Wan and Lai King.
+Other photos in this series were taken in Cheung Sha Wan, Lai King and Kowloon City.

 These photos are from a trip to the Xiqiao Mountain Film Studio in Foshan (in Guangdong, China).
 The set builders and prop artisans were getting prepared for the start of filming of a Hong Kong-Mainland China co-production—Ip Man: Final Fight, the third film in the Ip Man martial arts trilogy.
 They were recreating a few different districts in 1950s Hong Kong, with the set covering several city blocks.